mkotormus/G3_OrchestraConductorDemo/README.md

 Aknowledgements:

-Special thanks to Professor Paul Chow and Ehsan Ghasemi
+Special thanks to Dr. Chow and Ehsan Ghasemi